IBM/dbb-git-migration-modeler/README.md

 The DBB Git Migration Modeler supports only the **DBB zBuilder** build framework.
 Support for **dbb-zAppBuild** has been removed as of this version.

-If you were previously using dbb-zAppBuild, you should consider moving to **DBB zBuilder** before using this version of the  DBB Git Migration Modeler.
+If you were previously using dbb-zAppBuild, consider moving to **DBB zBuilder** before using this version of the  DBB Git Migration Modeler.
 Refer to the [IBM DBB zBuilder documentation](https://www.ibm.com/docs/en/adffz/dbb/3.0.x?topic=zbuilder-getting-started) for guidance.

 ## Migrations scenarios for the DBB Git Migration Modeler